metehnay/react-seo-article-generator/README.md

-**With this simple app you can generate seo articles and send them to your wordpress site.
+**With this simple React app you can generate seo articles and send them to your wordpress site.
 You also don't need to find images, you can just use Unsplash API**

 ## Tech